 Income from ETP's midstream, transportation and storage business is exposed to risks due to fluctuations in commodity prices.
-For a portion of the natural gas gathered at the Southeast Texas System, the North Texas System, and at ETP's Houston Pipeline System, ETP purchases natural gas from producers at the wellhead at a price that is at a discount to a specified index price and then gathers and delivers the natural gas to pipelines where ETP typically resells the natural gas at the index price.
+For a portion of the natural gas gathered at the Southeast Texas System, the North Texas System, and at ETP's Houston Pipe Line System, ETP purchases natural gas from producers at the wellhead at a price that is at a discount to a specified index price and then gathers and delivers the natural gas to pipelines where ETP typically resells the natural gas at the index price.
 Generally, the gross margins ETP realizes under these discount-to-index arrangements decrease in periods of low natural gas prices because these gross margins are based on a percentage of the index price.

 For a portion of the natural gas gathered at the Southeast Texas System and North Texas System, ETP enters into percentage-of-proceeds arrangements and keep-whole arrangements, pursuant to which ETP agrees to gather and process natural gas received from the producers.
-Under percentage-of-proceeds arrangements, ETP generally sells the residue gas and NGLs at market prices and remits to the producers an agreed upon percentage of the proceeds based on an index price.
-In other cases, instead of remitting cash payments to the producer, ETP's revenues and gross margins decline when natural gas prices and NGL prices decrease.
-Accordingly, a decrease in the price of natural gas or NGLs could have an adverse effect on ETP's revenues and gross margins decline when natural gas during processing reduces the Btu content of the natural gas, ETP must either purchase natural gas at market prices.
-Because the extraction of the NGLs from the natural gas during processing reduces the Btu content of the natural gas, ETP must either purchase natural gas at market prices or make a cash payment to producers equal to the value of this natural gas.
+Under percentage-of-proceeds arrangements, ETP generally sells the residue gas and NGLs at market prices and remits to the producers an agreed upon percentage of the residue gas and NGL volumes to the producer and sells the volumes it keeps to third parties at market prices.
+Under these arrangements, ETP's revenues and gross margins decline when natural gas prices and NGL prices decrease.
+Accordingly, a decrease in the price of natural gas or NGLs could have an adverse effect on ETP's results of operations.
+Under keep-whole arrangements, ETP generally sells the NGLs produced from its gathering and processing operations to third parties at market prices.
+Because the extraction of the NGLs from the natural gas during processing reduces the Btu content of the natural gas, ETP must either purchase natural gas at market prices for return to producers or make a cash payment to producers equal to the value of this natural gas.
 Under these arrangements, ETP's revenues and gross margins decrease when the price of natural gas increases relative to the price of NGLs if ETP is not able to bypass its processing plants and sell the unprocessed natural gas.